-Stress and Anxiety Counseling – Therapists and Coaches in Maumelle, AR (North Little Rock)
+Stress and Anxiety Counseling in Maumelle, AR—Counselors and Therapists

 Stress and anxiety are a normal part of our lives.
 Stress is the result of frustration, anger or anxiousness from a situation, and it usually stems from things we feel we can’t control.
 Anxiety is sometimes necessary as a response to stress or danger, and it can help people cope with stressful situations or work to solve problems.
 However, when we have stress and anxiety disorders, we may feel anxious and stressed every day for long periods of time.

 Many anxiety disorders first develop in childhood and continue if they are not treated.
 The symptoms of separation anxiety disorder can show in children as young as three years old, but the average age of onset for anxiety disorder is 31.
 People who have anxiety disorders are more apt to acknowledge they need the help of professionals more so than individuals with other mental health disorders, such as schizophrenia.
 But, statistics show that only about one-third of people affected with anxiety disorder actually receive treatment.

 When stress and anxiety disrupt your functioning on a daily basis and keep you from enjoying a truly fulfilling life, it is wise to seek counseling.
 If you need help with anxiety or stress, Thriveworks Counseling in Maumelle, Arizona will work with you to help pinpoint the triggers that cause stress and anxiety, the ways to deal with it healthily, and lead you on a path to a more productive and enjoyable life.

 It is estimated that 70 million people have a type of anxiety disorder in the U.S., according to Psychology Today.
 The following are types of anxiety disorders.